Chris-Johnston/Chris-Johnston.github.io/_posts/2018-11-11-nextcloud-steamlink.md

 # 2. Setting up the Steam Link

+turn off sleep mode, so it doesn't disconnect from the ethernet

 We want to have ssh access without always having a usb stick plugged in, and should have a non-root user.

 Add a new user, and set a password

 `adduser chris`

+mount the user's home dir by editing etc/fstab

 TODO: Getting issue where the filesystem is ro, so home cannot be mounted
 TODO: missing usermod